-- (1) "ACH" means Automated Clearing House, which is a network that connects all banking and financial institutions within the United States. - (2) "Affiliate" means an individual or entity that promotes sport betting websites in exchange for a Commission or fee. - (3) "Age and identity verification" means a method, system, or device used by a Sports Betting Operation to verify the validity of a patron's age and the patron's identity. - (4) "Authentication process" means a method used by a Sports Betting Operation to verify the validity of software. - (5) "Canceled wager" means a wager that has been canceled by the Sports Betting Operation due to any issue with an event that prevents its completion. - (6) "Card" is the list of Sports Events from which a patron can make selections for a given Pool. - (7) "Event number" means a set of alpha and/or numeric characters that corresponds to a sports event or an event ancillary to a sports event. - (8) "Exchange wagers" means a form of wagering in which two or more persons place identically opposing wagers in a given market, allowing patrons to wager on both winning and non-winning outcomes in the same event. - (9) "Free bet" means a bet made by patrons using non-cashable vouchers, coupons, electronic credits or electronic promotions provided by Sports Betting Operations. - (10) "Independent Integrity Monitoring Provider" means an independent individual or entity approved by the Director or Director's designee to receive reports of unusual betting activity from a Sports Betting Operation for the purpose of assisting in identifying suspicious betting activity.
+- (1) "ACH" means Automated Clearing House, which is a network that connects all banking and financial institutions within the United States. - (2) "Affiliate" means an individual or entity that promotes sport betting websites in exchange for a Commission or fee. - (3) "Age and identity verification" means a method, system, or device used by a Sports Betting Operation to verify the validity of a patron's age and the patron's identity. - (4) "Authentication process" means a method used by a Sports Betting Operation to verify the validity of software. - (5) "Canceled wager" means a wager that has been canceled by the Sports Betting Operation due to any issue with an event that prevents its completion. - (6) "Event number" means a set of alpha and/or numeric characters that corresponds to a sports event or an event ancillary to a sports event. - (7) "exchange wagers" means a form of wagering in which two or more persons place identically opposing wagers in a given market, allowing patrons to wager on both winning and non-winning outcomes in the same event. - (8) "Free bet" means a bet made by patrons using non-cashable vouchers, coupons, electronic credits or electronic promotions provided by Sports Betting Operations. - (9) "Independent Integrity Monitoring Provider" means an independent individual or entity approved by the Director or Director's designee to receive reports of unusual betting activity from a Sports Betting Operation for the purpose of assisting in identifying suspicious betting activity.